-PM Lee Hsien Loong held a Joint Press Conference with Indonesian President Joko Widodo on 7 September 2017.
-President Widodo was visiting Singapore for the Singapore-Indonesia Leaders’ Retreat with PM Lee.
+Remarks by PM Lee Hsien Loong at the Joint Press Conference with Indonesian President Joko Widodo at the Singapore-Indonesia Leaders' Retreat on 7 September 2017.

 His Excellency Joko Widodo, President of Indonesia.
 Ministers.
 Ladies and Gentlemen.
 May I once again welcome President Jokowi and his delegation to Singapore.
 This is the President’s second official visit to Singapore, and our second Leaders’ Retreat together.
 I am very happy to reciprocate his warm hospitality extended to me and my delegation on our visit to Semarang last year.